-Despite all our best efforts to build a perfect blueprint, it is very difficult to ensure that all stakeholders are in perfect synch.
+Despite all our best efforts to build a perfect blueprint, it is very difficult to ensure that all stakeholders are in perfect sync.
 This is another reason why it is very difficult to estimate an entire project with perfect precision.
 It is also why most will agree that it is better to develop using Agile methodologies.
 At ProcessMaker our work cycles are based on two week sprints.
-In each Sprint our goal is to produce iterated versions of the final product wherever possible.
-These two week sprints give both our team and the client team the opportunity to react and contribute to what is being done.
-It becomes much easier to detect which initial ideas were actually erroneous or need to be changed.
-The client gets to be much closer to the development process in this way, which makes it much more difficult for the stakeholder and designer/developer interpretations to diverge very far.
+In each sprint, our goal is to produce iterated versions of the final product wherever possible.
+These two-week sprints give both our team and the client team the opportunity to collaborate and contribute.
+Working together throughout the process, it is much easier to detect potential issues or challenges.
+The client is completely immersed in the development process, making it much more difficult for stakeholder and designer/developer interpretations to diverge very far.